Frequently Asked Questions

 Why do I need to make a separate application to the College of Graduate Studies?

 In order to enroll in the graduate level TMATE courses, you must be admitted to Tarleton State University though the Graduate Office.
-The credits you will earn may be applied to a Master of Education in Curriculum and Instruction.
+The credits you will earn may be applied to a Master's Degree.

 What is the deadline to apply?